Sores in Nose: 15 Causes & How to Treat Them

 Inhaling drugs like cocaine or poppers can cause bleeding and serious injury to the internal nose.
 These drugs can dry out the mucosa, which can lead to sores that are difficult to heal.

-What to do: Drug use should be avoided and the internal nasal skin should be kept hydrated by drinking plenty of water and using a humidifier.
+How to treat: Drug use should be avoided and the internal nasal skin should be kept hydrated by drinking plenty of water and using a humidifier.

 11. Piercing